 Loss of company culture

-One of the main leadership challenges businesses fear in 2021 is the loss of company culture as employees go remote.
+One of the main leadership challenges businesses fear is the loss of company culture as employees go remote.

 Culture is defined as ‘’the shared values, attributes, and characteristics of an organization’’.
 (The Balance Careers).
 It doesn’t refer to a place but a mindset that is built through the actions and words of those in the organization, and starts at the top.
 Creating or maintaining culture in a virtual office is possible when leadership takes positive actions to inspire it.

 In the move to remote work, building a teamwork culture is more important than ever.
 Teamwork has a positive impact on employee engagement, improves happiness, and increases productivity.
 However, getting everyone to work together is difficult if people don’t know what they are working towards and why.
 In a remote team, teamwork is impossible if employees don’t have the right tools.
 Providing all employees with the communication and collaboration tools they need is the first step to maintaining and building a strong remote culture.

 When employees are coming into the office every day and in regular contact with each other, messages pass easily and people hear about changes.
 With employees spending more time remote, it can be easy to miss important announcements and updates.
 More than half of employees in a report conducted by Igloo said they missed key information that was given in person.
 A lack of alignment can lead to inefficiencies.
 For example, if the sales team doesn’t know about a new update they can’t use it in their outreach.

 A digital workplace is the key to keeping employees on the same page.
 Ensure people get the right messages by placing them in the right channel.

 - Intranet: Used for company-wide communication and top-down messages targeted by department.
 Suitable for important announcements and passing information.